Jehoiakim: In rabbinic literature

 Various opinions have been handed down concerning the circumstances of Jehoiakim's death, due to the difficulty of harmonizing the conflicting Biblical statements on this point (II Kings xxiv.
 6; Jer. xxii.
 18, 19; II Chron. xxxvi.
 6).
 According to some, he died in Jerusalem before the Sanhedrin could comply with the demand made by Nebuchadnezzar, who therefore had to be content with the king's body, which was cast to him over the walls.
 Another version says that he died while being let down over the wall.
 Others, again, maintain that after leading him through the whole land of Judah, Nebuchadnezzar killed him, and then threw his corpse piecemeal to the dogs, or, as one version has it, put it into the skin of a dead ass (Lev.
 R. xix.
 6; Seder'Olam R. xxv., agreeing in part with Josephus, "Ant." x.
 6, § 3; see also Jerome to Jer. xxii.
 18, and Nebuchadnezzar in Rabbinical Literature).

 Even this shameful death, however, was not to be the end of the dead king, upon whose skull were scratched the words, "This and one more."
-After many centuries the skull was found by a scholar before the gates of Jerusalem; he piously buried it, but as often as he tried to cover it the earth refused to hold it.
+After many centuries the Gemara relates: The grandfather of Rabbi Perida, Rabbi Ḥiyya bar Avuya, found the skull before the gates of Jerusalem; twice he piously buried it, but as often as he tried to cover it the earth refused to hold it.
 He then concluded that it was the skull of Jehoiakim, for whom Jeremiah had prophesied such an end (Jer. xxii.
-18); and as he did not know what to do with it, he wrapped it in a cloth and hid it in a closet.
+18); and as he did not know what to do with it, he wrapped it in silk and hid it in a closet.
 After a time his wife found it and showed it to a neighbor, who said: "Your husband had another wife before you whom he can not forget, and therefore he keeps her skull."
-Thereupon the wife threw it into the fire, and when her husband returned he knew what the enigmatical words "this and one more" meant (Sanh.
+Thereupon the wife threw it into the fire, and when her husband returned he knew what the enigmatical words "this and one more" meant -Jehoiakim’s remains were not only cast out of Jerusalem but were denied the grave as they were burned (Sanh.
 82a, 104a).
 In the Aggadah, Jehoiakim is still undergoing punishment for his sins.
 Although the Babylonian Talmud does not include him among those who have no place in the world to come (cf. Sanh.
-103b), the Jerusalem Talmud cites him as an example of one who has forfeited his place in heaven by publicly transgressing the law.
+103b), the Jerusalem Talmud cites him as an example of one who has forfeited his place in heaven by publicly transgressing the law.The sages also explain Proverbs 24:30 as follows: I passed by the field of a lazy man, This is Ahaz.
+And the vineyard of a senseless man, this is Manashe.
+And behold, it was all overgrown with thorns, this is Amon.
+And its surface was covered with Nettle, this is Jehoiakim.
+And its stone wall was broken down, this is a reference to Zedekiah, in whose days the Temple was destroyed.